vgcpge/eclipse.copilot/README.md

 Copilot is a cloud-based service provided by Github and only works with [a paid subscription](https://github.com/settings/copilot).

 # Prerequisites
-- Node.js or "Node.js embedder from Wild Web Developer"
+- External Node.js or "Node.js embedder from Wild Web Developer" feature
-- Java 17 or newer
-- Eclipse IDE should be configured to use Java 17 or newer

 # Usage
 - Copy the link to update site: https://vgcpge.github.io/eclipse.copilot/